Mahmud-Arif21/i_got_distracted/subtitle-generator-bangla-translator/README.md

 ## Learning with Test Scripts

-The `test` folder contains simple scripts to help beginners understand the code:
+The `test` folder contains simple scripts to help you understand the code:
 - `simple_transcription.py`: Transcribes an audio file to an English SRT file.
 - `simple_translation.py`: Translates an English SRT file to Bangla.
 - `translation_with_punctuation.py`: Translates an SRT file to Bangla with full-sentence detection.